 Now you need to check the next things in order to fix the error The RPC server is unavailable 0x800706BA:

-- Check if you have entered the correct IP address or computer name; check if the remote computer is not in the shutdown/startup state now;
+- Check if you have entered the correct IP address or computer name; check if the remote computer is not currently in a shutdown/startup state;

 net start rpcss & net start Winmgmt

-Access to the remote computer over RPC ports may be blocked by firewalls (this is a very common reason).
-If there are no firewalls on your network, try temporarily disabling the firewall apps (including Windows Defender Firewall with Advanced Security) on the client and server-side and check the RPC connection.
+Firewalls may block access to the remote computer through RPC ports (this is a very common reason).
+If there are no firewalls on your network, try temporarily disabling the firewall apps (including Windows Defender Firewall with Advanced Security) on both the client and server sides and check the RPC connectivity.
 Additionally, for the RPC protocol to operate, you must check the availability of port TCP/135 (RPC Endpoint Mapper) on the remote computer side.
-The easiest way is to test for open/closed port is to use the following PowerShell command:
+The easiest way to test for open/closed ports is to use the following PowerShell command:

 Test-NetConnection 192.168.1.14 -port 135